cisco-open/DeepVision/docs/getstarted.md

 ### Configuration
 It's pretty simple to configure and change tracking model and corresponding accuracy score using parameters inside `.env` file in the root directory.
 Just use commenting and uncommenting approach.
 There are other configurable properties described in `.env` file (details are placed in the file itself).
+Also action recognition can be configured using `.env` file.
+There are many recognition models you can find [here](https://github.com/open-mmlab/mmaction2/tree/main/configs/recognition) and just replace `AR_MODEL_CONF` variable's value with the desired algo name without '.py' extension.

 ### For Webserver and grafana dashboard